 Why are so many disability cases lost at the disability application and reconsideration appeal levels?

 1) Social Security makes no attempt to obtain a statement from a claimant's treating physician.
-By contrast, at the hearing level, a claimant and his or her disability attorney will generally obtain and present this type of statement to a judge;
+By contrast, at the hearing level, a claimant's disability attorney or disability representative will generally obtain and present this type of statement to a judge.

 2) Prior to the hearing level, a claimant will not have the opportunity to explain how their condition limits them, nor will their attorney or representative have the opportunity to make a presentation based on the evidence of the case.
-At the hearing level, of course, this is exactly what happens.
-And a number of disability representatives will also take such steps even earlier, at the reconsideration appeal level;
+This is because at the initial levels of the disability system, a disability examiner decides the case without meeting the claimant.
+The examiner may contact the claimant to gather information on activities of daily living and with regard to medical treatment or past jobs, but usually nothing more.
+At the hearing level, however, presenting an argument for approval based on medical evidence that has been obtained and submitted is exactly what happens.

 Return to: Social Security Disability Resource Center, or read answers to Questions